IDSS-NIAID/MSfmtR/README.md

   - `cont_fasta`: character path to fasta file containing contaminants (default:
     `system.file('extdata/Universal_Contaminants.fasta', package = 'MSfmtR')`),
-  - `max_ratio`: numeric, maxiumum threshold to report.
+  - `max_ratio`: numeric, maximum threshold to report.
 Any ratio above `max_ratio` or below `1 / max_ratio` will be truncated at this level (default: 100).
 - Metadata parameters
   - `fasta_meta`: character, path to fasta metadata (default:
     `list.files(fasta_dir, pattern = 'fasta') |> grep(pattern = cont_fasta, invert = TRUE, value = TRUE)`).
-  - `taxId`: character, default taxonamy ID to use for protein accession ID lookup. (default: 9606).
+  - `taxId`: character, default taxonomy ID to use for protein accession ID lookup. (default: 9606).
 - MSStats parameters
   - `ratios`: character, vector of the contrasts to be used in the